Adopting a pet is wonderful, but sometimes applications get declined. If your dog rescue won’t adopt a dog to you, this post should help.

 This one seems obvious, but it needs to be said.
 If you’ve surrendered a Great Dane before for nearly any reason, you are going to have a very difficult time adopting.

-If a rescue won’t place a dog with you, that doesn’t mean that you should run out and purchase a dog from the first breeder you find on Craistlist.
+If a rescue won’t place a dog with you, that doesn’t mean that you should run out and purchase a dog from the first breeder you find on Craigslist.

-Ethical breeders are also going to be exceptionally picky about buyers, but may have less restrictions about spay/neuter, fencing and children.
+Ethical breeders are also going to be exceptionally picky about buyers but may have fewer restrictions about spaying/neutering, fencing, and children.

 If you have giant breed or Dane experience, you KNOW all of this and they know it won’t likely be the reason you return a dog to them.
 If you want to adopt but have never had a giant breed, try these things: